ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/backup-overview.markdown

 {NOTE: }

-* Maintaining a proper backup routine ensures that you'd be able to restore your data to its state in chosen points of time.
+* Maintaining a proper backup routine ensures that you'd be able to restore your data to its state at chosen points in time.
   Use this overview as an introduction to backing up and restoring your databases.

 * The two principal reasons for backing up your database are -
    * **Securing data** in case catastrophe strikes.
-   * **Freezing data in chosen points-in-time** to retain access to it in various stages of its existence/development.
+   * **Freezing data in chosen points-in-time** to revert to, (e.g. if a mistake was made in a patch or an upgrade).

 * RavenDB's Backup is an **Ongoing task**.
    * Routinely backing up your data is a fundamental aspect of your database maintenance.
-     Backup is therefore provided not as a one-time operation, but as an [ongoing task](../../studio/database/tasks/ongoing-tasks/general-info) that runs in the background.
+     Backup is therefore defined consistently as an [ongoing task](../../studio/database/tasks/ongoing-tasks/general-info) that runs in the background.
      It is configured once and then executed periodically according to the defined schedule.

+* Backup can be configured with [Client API](../../client-api/operations/maintenance/backup/backup) or in the [Studio](../../studio/database/tasks/backup-task).

 * In this page:
   * [Backup Type](../../server/ongoing-tasks/backup-overview#backup-type)